Single Sign-On (SSO)

 https://cognito.production.atlar.com/saml2/idpresponse

-- Service provider Entity ID:
+- Service Provider Entity ID:

 urn:amazon:cognito:sp:eu-central-1_8USGTETUo